The Blizzard Warning has been extended until 10 p.m. Monday night, and travel is still advised throughout Nebraska.

 The National Weather Service is still predicting 12-18 inches of snow locally.

 Current driving conditions show roadways are completely covered with mixed snow, ice or slush.

 The oncoming winter storm has now been upgraded to a blizzard.

 Antelope County residents are in a blizzard warning from 6 p.m. on Sunday until 6 p.m. on Monday.
 According to the National Weather Service, snow is expected to begin in the early evening hours, becoming heavier over night.
 Accumulations are expected of up to 15 inches.

 Northern winds reaching 45 miles per hour are expected with this storm, causing any travel to be near impossible.

-Up to five inches of snow is possible this evening and Monday morning as temperatures continue to fall.
+Up to 15 inches of snow is possible Sunday and Monday in Antelope County, according to the National Weather Service.

 A winter storm warning will go into effect from 3 p.m.
 Sunday through 6 p.m.
 Monday.
 Mixed precipitation is expected late Sunday afternoon and will transition to heavy snow Sunday night and last through Monday.
 Travel will be very difficult to impossible Monday morning.